ensō#

 A small, single-binary, terminal-first agentic coding agent in Go (binary: enso).

 ensō talks to any OpenAI-compatible chat endpoint and gives it the tools to read and edit your project, run shell commands, search the codebase, fetch URLs, and orchestrate sub-agents.
 Sessions persist to SQLite and resume across crashes.
-Opt into [bash] sandbox = "auto" and bash runs inside a per-project podman or docker container so the agent can’t escape the project directory.
+Opt into [backend] type = "podman" (or "lima") and the whole agent runs inside a per-project container or VM so it can’t escape the project directory.

 Why ensō#